Skip to main content

 Disadvantages (or limitations) of experimental research

-While experimental research might be the right choice for some studies, certain conditions could render experiments useless or even dangerous.
+No research type yields perfect conditions or results.
+While experimental research might be the right choice for some studies, certain conditions can limit its usefulness—or even make it risky.

 Before conducting experimental research, consider these disadvantages and limitations: